binDebug3/Casper/README.md

 data, Casper scores each car on how good of a deal the sale is and generates a CSV report of the current market in addition to the market history since November 2022.

 The name Casper is inspired by the Spanish word 'raspar', which means 'to scrape'.
+It is also a reference to 'Casper the Friendly Ghost' because when Casper is running, it looks like a ghost is controlling your computer!

 <hr>